 DIY Outdoor Lighting for the Deck

-Unwanted table lamps
+- Unwanted or thrift store table lamps

-Dollar store wire mesh waste paper baskets
+- Dollar store wire mesh waste paper baskets

-Paint of your choosing.
+- Paint of your choosing for the lampstand

 Making the Lamp Shade